Holy Grail and Phoenix Myth

 is shed, that is destined as your goal to reach and to achieve...

 In a note, Mustard and Passage (following Wilhelm Stapel) offer the translation of the Arabic names.
 Hence, the highest planet Saturn, the swifter Jupiter, Mars, and the bright sun all signal the "good fortune" of Parzival.
 Only then are Venus, Mercury, and the Moon added, which is a clear reference to Plato's "fullness of time" and St. Cyprian's "great conjunction".
 Earlier, when Kundrie had damned Parzival because of his grave failure at the grail castle (P 312, 20-30), Wolfram featured her knowledge of many languages, of Trivium and Quadrivium (Astronomy).
-In the following lines (P 313, 14-15) he connects to the Balaam prophecy by saying that her message is "a bridge which brings sorrow over the river of joy".
+In the following lines (P 313, 14-15) he connected to the Balaam prophecy by saying that her message is "a bridge which brings sorrow over the river of joy".

-His "mathematical precision" ends the poem end after 827.
+His "mathematical precision" ends the poem after 827.
 Could it be a key to 828 CE, suggesting a renewal or new beginning with the conjunction of Saturn and Jupiter, which was followed by a single, planetary triangle with Mars in Leo.
-Is this a hidden clue to the date when his story begins, the book of Gahmuret, when Parzival is still unborn?
+Is this a hidden clue to the date when the story begins, the book of Gahmuret, when Parzival is still unborn?
 Twenty years later the conjunction in May 848 follows, and in February 849 a planetary hexagram appeared in the sky exactly nine months later.
 This indicates the date of Parzival's birth because Wolfram reveals (5) that Parzival was conceived in May:

 April had now passed, and thereafter had come the short, small, green grass - the field was green from end to end – this makes faint hearts bold and gives them high spirits.
 Many a tree stood in blossom from the sweet air of the May time...
 Lady Herzeloyde the Queen there surrendered her maidenhood.